본문 바로가기

-Korea Customs Service Reports Trade Trends for January 1-10
+Korea Customs Service Reports Export and Import Trends for January 1-10

 Semiconductor Exports Surge by 45.6%

-Exports started the new year with a decline.
+Exports began the new year with a decline.
 However, semiconductor exports continued their strong performance, increasing by 45% compared to the same period last year.

-According to the Korea Customs Service on January 12, exports from January 1 to 10 amounted to 15.6 billion dollars, down 2.3% from the same period last year.
+According to the Korea Customs Service, exports from January 1 to 10 reached 15.6 billion dollars, a decrease of 2.3% compared to the same period last year, as announced on January 12.

-The number of working days was 7, which is 0.5 days fewer than the 7.5 days recorded during the same period last year.
-Taking this into account, the average daily export value increased by 4.7% to 2.22 billion dollars.
+The number of working days was seven, which is 0.5 days fewer than the 7.5 days recorded during the same period last year.
+Taking this into account, the average daily export value was 2.22 billion dollars, representing a 4.7% increase.

 By country, exports to China (15.4%), Vietnam (5.0%), and Taiwan (55.4%) increased, while exports to the United States (-14.7%) and the European Union (EU, -31.7%) decreased.